cleifwork/GCONNECT/docs/README.md

 -   Rename main folder to "GCONNECT"
 -   Launch the app thru "LaunchPad.bat" or the "GConnect App" shortcut.

-#### NOTES: If "Windows protected..."
+#### NOTE: If "Windows protected..."
 SmartScreen window pops
 -   Click "More info" > Run anyway

 #### 2. OMADA CLOUD CONTROLLER ACCOUNT
-##### NOTE: Although not tested with SDN and OC200, it should still function properly as long as their exported CSV file adheres to the CBC formatting.
+#### NOTE: Although not tested with SDN and OC200, it should still function properly as long as their exported CSV file adheres to the CBC formatting.
 - Login to your [Omada Cloud Controller](https://omada.tplinkcloud.com/)
 -   Launch your Controller
 -   Go to Settings (Global)